danielerapati/2years-oncall/PITCHME.md

 If you are a devops or a developer you might already know something about this topic and if you are a data engineer I am going to make a case for why you should care about this.

-But I also talk quite seriously about a TV series and there is an embarrassingly high number of pictures of my cats.
+But I will also talk about a TV series and there is an embarrassingly high number of pictures of my cats.

-As usual for a Friday evening talk I'm going to warm you up by asking a question and you are going to raise your hands to answer.
+As usual for a Friday evening talk I'm going to warm you up by asking a question and you are going to **raise your hands** to answer.
 Who is on call right now?

 Who was on call in the last month?